Audio Version [click the globe to change language]

 The Strategy for Increasing Your Sales Rank in Amazon FBA

-Now, if you sell with Amazon and you use their PPC system, you’ll know that the reporting side of things is a bit naff.
-Sales metrics don’t update until 24 and sometimes 48 hours.
+Now, if you sell with Amazon and you use their sponsored ads platform, you’ll know that the reporting side of things is a bit naff.
+Sales metrics don’t update until 24 and sometimes 48 hours have passed.

-When I first started out selling on Amazon, I’d lose my nerve when the ad spend increased and the sales remained at zero.
-It’s certainly unnerving to the beginner, and also to the veteran with big ad spend on a test or a whim.
+When I first started out selling on Amazon, I’d lose my nerve when I saw the ad spend increase and the sales remaining at zero.
+It’s certainly unnerving to the beginner, and also to the veteran with a big ad spend on a test or a whim.

 But this is what we have to work with.

-The real shame here is that a knee-jerk reaction could have you pausing the ads or slowing down, killing that winning streak.
+The real shame here is that a knee-jerk reaction could have you pausing the ads or lowering your budget, killing that winning streak.

 I have been a private seller for a while now, and I happen to have a way around this issue.
 It’s not perfect but it’s pretty close.
 So I’m going to share that with you too.
 If anything, it will calm your nerves.

 Okay, so back to the strategy…

 I used the month of November to test my dead product with this good old strategy, and it worked very well.
 I actually doubled my money.
 Needless to say, the product is actually selling profitably.